Convert VHS-C Tapes to Digital – Waiting for …?

 You Don’t Want the Tape – But do You Want the Discs?

-You don’t have a player or your camera anymore – and they probably wouldn’t be working anyway.
-And for sure you can’t find the adapter that they need to play.
+For sure, you can’t find the adapter that they need to play.
 But please, if you are comfortable at all with digital files on a USB, that is the way to go.

 Here’s What You Can do With VHS-C to Digital